 - Split into clear sections with headings.

 📌 Choose a clean and professional layout.
-Moreover, use tools like Canva, PowerPoint poster templates, or BioRender to get started.
+Use tools like Canva, PowerPoint poster templates, or BioRender to get started.
 In addition, structure your content in columns or sections to make it easy to follow.
 And make sure it isn’t crammed or overflowing.

-📊 Step 4: Use Visuals to Enhance Viewer’s Understanding
+Step 4: Use Visuals to Enhance the Viewer’s Understanding

 ✅ Use: